On April 20, 1954, Michael Manning, a 25-year-old man from Limerick, became the 29th and last person to be legally executed in Ireland.

 After the execution of Manning, it was common that death sentences be commuted by the Irish government.
 In 1851, the right to commute a death sentence became restricted to the President only.

 Ireland had previously considered abolishing the punishment from the constitution and an early draft of the constitution included a provision to ban it.

 Before Manning’s execution, questions had been raised over the death of William Gambom who was the second-last person to be put to death.
 He was a casual laborer who had killed his friend after getting into a drunken fight.
 When Gambom read in the newspaper that his friend had died, he handed himself in to the police.
 Despite the fact that it was a clear-cut case of manslaughter, he was condemned to death.

 It was argued that he had been sentenced to death due to his social standing and had he been a richer man his sentence would have been lower.

-In 1964 the criminal justice act abolished the death sentence.
+In 1964, the criminal justice act abolished the death sentence in Ireland.
 However, it was only entirely squashed by a referendum in 2001.
 Ireland was the last country in Europe to constitutionally forbid the use of capital punishment.

 While the EU has abolished execution it still takes place elsewhere in the world.
-The top five locations where the most executions take place are the United States, Iraq, Saudi Arabia, Iran, and China.
+In 2019, China, Iran, Saudi Arabia, Iraq, Egypt, the United States, Pakistan, and Somalia were the countries with the most confirmed executions.